-You can read more about how to create this type of system in this article: Solve Your Irregular Expenses Problem with Targeted Savings Accounts.
+You can read more about how to create this type of system in this podcast episode: How to Solve the Problem of Irregular Expenses.

 Essentially, you create a unique savings account for each category of expenses and save regularly into that account, pulling money from it only when you incur a related expense.

 The advantage that you have in receiving your income for several months up front is that you can also fund your targeted savings accounts up front, at least for the several-month period that your paycheck covers.

 I really believe in setting up checking and savings accounts to serve your needs, not simply following the crowd—hence the system of targeted savings accounts I just reviewed.